astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 "magnitude" is not a good choice, because we are so used to how magnitudes work with three-dimensional vectors.
 The magnitude of a three-vector is always positive (unless all three of its components are zero), but $[dx_4]^2$ could be positive, negative, or zero!
-For a displacement four-vector, we call the size the "interval", but there isn't a better word than "size" for other four vectors.
+For a displacement four-vector, we call the size the "interval" (which isn't the greatest choice, either, because we already use "time interval" for the difference between two clock readings), but there isn't a better word than "size" for other four vectors.

 What a person measures when light propagates is a set of four things: the three components of the physical displacement and the time